 Graduate Numbers and Student Perspectives

-BC's Ministry of Advanced Education & Skills Training provides Kwantlen Polytechnic University (KPU) with access to the BC Student Outcomes reporting system for graduate survey data.
+BC Ministry of Post-Secondary Education and Future Skills provides Kwantlen Polytechnic University (KPU) with access to the BC Student Outcomes reporting system for graduate survey data.
 This survey collects and distributes information from former post-secondary students who are asked to evaluate many aspects of their educational experience, employment, and further education.
-The following data was collected using the BC Outcomes Surveys, institutional data/records, program data, and alumni surveys.
-Survey respondent rates vary; the 2019-2021 survey had a response rate of 47% with 17 out of 36 alumni who responded.
+The following data was collected using the BC Student Outcomes, institutional data/records, program data and alumni surveys.
+Survey respondent rates vary; the 2022-2024 survey had a response rate of 38%.

 Current Graduate Numbers + Retention/Attrition

-The interior design program offers 20 full time seats per academic year.
-Students complete approximately 16 credits per semester over four years to complete the program's total of 128 credits.
+The interior design program offers 20 to 22 full time seats per academic year.
+Students complete approximately 16 credits per semester over four years to complete the program's of 124 credits (128 credits for Honours track).
 Student completion is calculated from fall of 1st year to completion of spring 4th year.
-Backfilling of seats sometimes occurs in year 2 of the program; however, backfilling rate of seats is not calculated in final totals at the insitutional level.
+Backfilling of seats sometimes occurs in year 2 of the program; however, backfilling rate of seats is not calculated in final totals at the institutional level.
 At the program level, we use collected student data and have determined our backfill rate is approximately 1.5%.
 Our course repeat rate is low at 1.5%.
 Following are the most recent graduate numbers per year:

 Graduate Headcount by Academic Year*: